Did men have four wives?

 In fact, most people in the Islamic empire lived the way people had in the Roman Empire and the Sassanian Empire before them.
 They lived in families with a dad and a mom and a bunch of kids.
 Sometimes the dad’s mother and his unmarried brothers and sisters (the kids’ aunts and uncles) lived with them.

+Yes, there have always been gay people.
 In those days, the government didn’t let men marry men, or women to marry women, as they can today.
 But there were many non-traditional families anyway.
 There were households where the dad had left, or the mom had died, or where unmarried brothers or friends lived together.
 And not everyone lived in a family: Lalla Arifa, for example, left her family to live in a Sufi monastery for women.
 People could get divorced pretty easily, much easier than in Christian Europe.

 Who was Lalla Arifa?